ane/ane.github.io/_posts/2016-10-26-web-development-has-become-weird.md

    MVVM whatever) model.
 Double the work, half the fun.

 So, the back-end abstraction is incompatible with client state, but the front-end application requires client state.
+Conversely, a full-stack application is often a heavy monolith: it needs to handle data access, its modification and its presentation in the same package.
+Here, as they say, be dragons.
+We want to keep business logic and presentation logic separate, hence, a full-stack framework does not work on its own.

-To this end, I offer the following synthesis: build your front-end with a boring framework like Rails, Django or Pyramid; let it fetch its data from the REST API, i.e., treat the API as the data source.
+As a solution, I offer a synthesis.
+It's mixing a REST back-end with a full-stack frontend.
+The back-end can be built using whatever language is performant and maintainable.
+Build your front-end with a boring framework like Rails, Django or Pyramid; let it fetch its data from the REST API, i.e., treat the API as the data source.
 Let the front-end handle client state on its own.
 What you get in return:

 1. The ease of use of said framework.
 These frameworks were invented for a reason.
 You get routing, templating, asset pipelines etc. out-of-the-box.